Bachelor of Arts in Environmental Studies

-To earn a Bachelor of Arts in Environmental Studies, students must complete a minimum of 34 credit hours, which includes four core courses and seven elective courses with a minimum of two courses from each focus area.
+To earn a Bachelor of Arts in Environmental Studies, students must complete a minimum of 34 credit hours, which includes four core courses and seven elective courses with a minimum of two courses from each thematic area.
 Of the elective courses, a minimum of four must be at the 400 level; two of the remaining electives must be either 300 or 400 level.
+Students must earn at least a C in the four required courses and a C average in the elective courses.
 Students are expected to meet with an ENS advisor before beginning the major.
-Individual courses cannot count both toward the BA and toward ECCE requirements.

 Required Core Courses

 - ENS 251 Introduction to Environmental Sciences 3 Hrs.

 - ENS 271 Introduction to Sustainability 3 Hrs.

 - ENS 451 Undergraduate Capstone 3 Hrs.

 - ENS 301 Environmental Justice in America 3 Hrs.